opoojkk/flight/README.md

-# clash-rule
+# flight
-ruleset for clash
+ruleset for proxy tools